wp-plugins/easy-digital-download-shortcode-menu/readme.txt

 e.g.

-1. Upload `edd-shortcode-menu.php` to the `/wp-content/plugins/` directory
+1. Unzip and Upload the plugin to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to a post or page or any post type and you will see a "EDD Shortcodes" menu button that, when clicked on, will display a dropdown of shortcodes you can use.

 == Screenshots ==

-The Shortcode Button
+1. Screenshot of what the menu looks like in your editor.

 == Frequently Asked Questions ==

 == Upgrade Notice ==

+= 2.4 =
+This updates it to work with the latest TinyMCE in Wordpress 4.2+.

 == Changelog ==